Review information about the newly implemented Pay-for-Performance Program.

 MHCP covers smoking cessation education, counseling and products when they are ordered by a primary care provider and provided by an MHCP enrolled provider or Physician Extender.
 Smoking cessation products must be approved by the Food and Drug Administration (FDA) and covered under the Medicaid Drug Rebate Agreement.
 Prescriptions for smoking cessation products are subject to quantity limits.
 Prescriptions may not be dispensed for quantities in excess of the FDA-approved dose for any smoking cessation product.
 See also the DHS QUITPLAN Services page.

-For the purpose of this chapter: physicians, APRNs, PAs, and physician clinics.
+For the purpose of this chapter, the following are eligible providers: physicians, APRNs, PAs, and physician clinics.

 Supplies sent home with the recipients are not covered by MHCP.